 Hiring a CISO requires an investment of time and money and a company-wide commitment to make the role a success.

 A safe first step could be to initially hire a director of security to trial his or her security leadership skills before a promotion to the CISO role.
 It's not an easy transition.
 Directors of security often prefer to make the move at another company where they can start afresh.

 The organisation may not have the structure or maturity for such an experienced security specialist, and could struggle to justify the considerable expense.
 An alternative, albeit one with major drawbacks as mentioned above, would be to absorb it into the role of CIO.

 Companies may be put off by the high cost and small talent pool, a lack of understanding of the role and concerns of how it fits in with the company hierarchy, but for large organisations, the benefits will almost always outweigh the benefits.

-Security is too important not to hire a CISO, and the emerging threats too complex to leave the responsibility in the hands of people who aren't wholly dedicated to protecting the business from the dangers.
+Security is too important not to hire a suitable specialist, and the emerging threats too complex to leave the responsibility in the hands of people who aren't wholly dedicated to protecting the business from the dangers.